 This type usually results from congenital infection that is reactivated, often during the teens and 20s, but rarely, it occurs with acquired infections.
 Focal necrotizing retinitis and a secondary granulomatous inflammation of the choroid occur and may cause ocular pain, blurred vision, and sometimes blindness.
 Relapses are common.

-The diagnosis is usually made serologically using an indirect fluorescent antibody (IFA) test or enzyme immunoassay (EIA) for IgG and IgM antibodies (see Table: Interpretation of Toxoplasma Serologic Testing*).
-Specific IgM antibodies appear during the first 2 wk of acute illness, peak within 4 to 8 wk, and eventually become undetectable, but they may be present for as long as 18 mo after acute infection.
-IgG antibodies arise more slowly, peak in 1 to 2 mo, and may remain high and stable for months to years.
-Assays for toxoplasma IgM lack specificity.
+Toxoplasmosis is usually diagnosed serologically using an indirect fluorescent antibody (IFA) test or enzyme immunoassay (EIA) for IgG and IgM antibodies (see table Interpretation of Toxoplasma Serologic Testing).
+Specific IgM antibodies appear during the first 2 weeks of acute illness, peak within 4 to 8 weeks, and eventually become undetectable, but they may be present for as long as 18 months after acute infection.
+IgG antibodies arise more slowly, peak in 1 to 2 months, and may remain high and stable for months to years.
+Assays for Toxoplasma IgM lack specificity.

 Interpretation of Toxoplasma Serologic Testing*

 In general, detection of specific IgM antibody in neonates suggests congenital infection.
 Maternal IgG crosses the placenta, but IgM does not.
-Detection of Toxoplasma-specific IgA antibodies is more sensitive than IgM in congenitally infected infants, but it is available only at special reference facilities (eg, Palo Alto Medical Foundation [telephone 650-853-4828]).
+Detection of Toxoplasma-specific IgA antibodies is more sensitive than IgM in congenitally infected infants, but it is available only at special reference facilities (eg, Toxoplasma Serology Laboratory, Palo Alto Research Institute, Palo Alto, CA).
 An expert should be consulted when fetal or congenital infection is suspected.

 Toxoplasma are occasionally demonstrated histologically.
 Tachyzoites, which are present during acute infection, take up Giemsa or Wright stain but may be difficult to find in routine tissue sections.
 Tissue cysts do not distinguish acute from chronic infection.
 Toxoplasma must be distinguished from other intracellular organisms, such as Histoplasma, Trypanosoma cruzi, and Leishmania.
-PCR tests for parasite DNA in blood, CSF, or amniotic fluid are available at several reference laboratories.
+Polymerase chain reaction (PCR) tests for parasite DNA in blood, cerebrospinal fluid (CSF), or amniotic fluid are available at several reference laboratories.
 PCR-based analysis of amniotic fluid is the preferred method to diagnose toxoplasmosis during pregnancy.

-If CNS toxoplasmosis is suspected, patients should have head MRI, CT with contrast agent, or both plus a lumbar puncture see Lumbar puncture (spinal tap) if there are no signs of increased intracranial pressure.
+If central nervous system (CNS) toxoplasmosis is suspected, patients should have head CT with contrast or MRI with contrast, or both plus a lumbar puncture if there are no signs of increased intracranial pressure.
 MRI is more sensitive than CT.
-MRI and CT typically show single or multiple rounded, ring-enhancing lesions.
+MRI and CT with contrast typically show single or multiple rounded, ring-enhancing lesions.
 Although these lesions are not pathognomonic, their presence in patients with AIDS and CNS symptoms warrants a trial of chemotherapy for T. gondii.
 CSF may be positive for lymphocytic pleocytosis, and the protein level may be elevated.

 Acute infection should be suspected in immunocompromised patients if the IgG is positive.
 However, IgG antibody levels in AIDS patients with Toxoplasma encephalitis are usually low to moderate, and IgG antibodies are sometimes absent; IgM antibodies are not present.

 If the suspected diagnosis of toxoplasmosis is correct, clinical and radiographic improvement should become evident within 7 to 14 days.
-If symptoms worsen over the 1st wk or do not lessen by the end of the 2nd wk, a brain biopsy should be considered.
+If symptoms worsen over the 1st week or do not lessen by the end of the 2nd week, a brain biopsy should be considered.